GSA/digitalgov.gov/content/posts/2013-10-28-with-measurable-usability-goals-we-all-score.md

 ---
+url: /2013/10/28/with-measurable-usability-goals-we-all-score/
 date: 2013-10-28 2:07:47 -0400
-title: 'With Measurable Usability Goals — We All Score'
+title: With Measurable Usability Goals – We All Score
-summary: 'Setting measurable usability goals will help your team to assess the performance of your site throughout development.
-Whether your assessment is at the beginning of the process, throughout iterative wireframe testing, after release, or all of the above, bench'
+summary: Setting measurable usability goals will help your team to assess the performance of your site throughout development.
+Whether your assessment is at the beginning of the process, throughout iterative wireframe testing, after release, or all of the above, bench
-authors: [katie-messner]
+authors:
+  - katie-messner
 categories:
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - HHS